tomcrown/treasury_lock_contract/README.md

 ---

-# 🔐 Sui Loan Locker – Time-Locked Lending with UI
+# 🔐 Treasury Locker – Time-Locked Lending with UI

 A **Sui Move smart contract** and **React frontend** that lets users lock SUI tokens for a fixed time period and withdraw them only after the duration ends.
 Includes a connected UI for lending, withdrawing, and viewing locker details.